 Bergh’s arrival to Levis Strauss marked a different and more direct focus on sustainability as well as an increased engagement in efforts to connect to a millennial and Gen-Z appeal.

 There may have been a few pieces left in stock back in 2019 of the American-made 501 jeans, but the iconic garment is no longer being sourced or produced in the United States.

 Cemented as Time Magazine’s “fashion item of the 20th century”, he 501 dates back to the wake of the California Gold Rush back in 1873.
 The closure of Cone Mills’ White Oak plant in 2017 forced the company to look for a replacement before deciding to switch to Kaihara Mills in the spring of 2019, but the American-made 501’s production was already in decline.

 Alternative Jean Options Made in the USA

-Dearborn Denim: Dearborn Denim entered the scene recently, as of 2016.
-They proudly provide comfortable, affordable, and quality-based American made jean options for both men and women.
+Dearborn Denim: Dearborn Denim entered the scene recently, 2016.
+They proudly provide comfortable, affordable, and quality-based American-made jean options for both men and women.
 They focus on creating options with the lowest possible price tag while keeping working wages fair and livable for employees.
 If you’re looking for an affordable jean option, look no further than Dearborn Denim.